-The purpose of the Audit Committee of the Board of Directors of Bowl America Inc. (the “Company”) is to assist the Board in its oversight of:
+The purpose of the Audit Committee of the Board of Directors of Bowl America Inc. (the “Company”) is to oversee and advise the Board with respect to:

-The Committee will consist of not less than three members of the Board of Directors who must meet the independence and experience requirements of the SEC and NYSE Amex Exchange.
+The Committee will consist of not less than two members of the Board of Directors who must meet the independence and experience requirements of the SEC and NYSE American Stock Exchange.
 Those rules require, among other things that: